gsb005/KobraOptimizer/README.md

 ## 🛠️ How to Run

 1. Download the latest release (coming soon)
 2. Extract the ZIP
-3. Run:
+3. Open the folder:KobraOptimizer_*release_number
+4. Run:Launch_Kobra.cmd (As Administrator)

 Launch_Kobra.cmd